mediathekview/plugin.video.mediathekview/README.md

 **Note**:
 Since the Mediathekview plug-in no longer available on the official Kodi 18 or Kodi 19 Repository , it must be installed from a ZIP file.
-The ZIP file can be loaded from [here (MediathekView/kodi-repos)](https://github.com/mediathekview/kodi-repos).

 How the update methods work